IL-2 Sturmovik (series): IL-2 Sturmovik: Battle of Bodenplatte

 IL-2 Sturmovik: Battle of Bodenplatte was released in October 2019.
 The pack includes aircraft that were operated by the USAAF, Royal Air Force and Luftwaffe during Operation Bodenplatte, the last and final large-scale offensive by the Luftwaffe in the closing stages of World War II.

 IL-2 Sturmovik: Battle of Normandy

-IL-2 Sturmovik: Battle of Normandy was announced in November 2019 and released on September 7th, 2022.
+IL-2 Sturmovik: Battle of Normandy was announced in November 2019 and released on September 7, 2022.
 This installment focuses on the late war aerial engagements between the USAAF, Royal Air Force and the Luftwaffe in the skies over the Normandy and Calais regions of France before and after the Battle of Normandy.

+IL-2 Sturmovik: Odessa and Leningrad - Siege and Liberation

+The Odessa and Leningrad module is based on two maps that are created by volunteer teams.
+This is the only module that features two maps.
+1CGS is assisting these teams with the map, as well as with planes for the module.

+The module was released in early access in 2025 with only the Odessa map and two planes.
+The other map and more planes will be released later.

 IL-2 Sturmovik: Flying Circus

-IL-2 Sturmovik: Flying Circus was released in November 2019.
-For the first time since 2001, Flying Circus is the first game in the IL-2 Sturmovik series that allows players to fly aircraft that are not among World War II era models: indeed, in this instance, the aimed period and plane models are those of World War I.
+A collection of 4 modules for the Great War that share the same map.
+Owning all modules allows for a career that spans much of the first World War.
+The first volume of IL-2 Sturmovik: Flying Circus was released in November 2019.

+The planes in this collection are derived from those released for Rise of Flight.